ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-10-23-generating-ph-myths.md

     mythical creatures from Philippine folk culture.
 ---

-<span class="firstcharacter">M</span>ost of what we know from Philippine folklore came from stories passed down
+<span class="firstcharacter">M</span>ost of what I know from Philippine
-from one generation to the next.
-We knew that a *kapre* smokes a cigar, lives in a tree, and has a large stature because "the auntie of our mother's friend" said so.
+folklore came from stories that were passed down from one generation to the next.
+I knew that a *kapre* is a large creature smoking a cigar because the "auntie of my mother's friend" said so.
 Words turn into images, bringing these creatures into life.

 > Words turn into images, bringing these creatures into life.